Learn to Make Happiness a Habit

 The happier your relationships are, the happier your life will be.
 In addition to making you happier, a strong social circle can help you live longer.
 Author Dan Buettner partnered with National Geographic and the National Institute on Aging to study Blue Zones, areas where people disproportionately live beyond 100 at rates up to 10 times higher than other places.
 They found that in many of these zones, residents prioritize cultivating close relationships with those in their community, helping provide a sense of purpose and support that proved essential to their overall well-being.

 An active social life can even help lower risks of heart problems and high blood pressure, lead to fewer incidences of cancer, and deter osteoporosis and rheumatoid arthritis, according to research from the Yale Medical Group.
 Staying social can also lower your risk for Alzheimer’s and mental health issues by helping strengthen connections in your brain.
-So if you need a reason for a night out with friends, you have two: your happiness and well-being.
+So if you need a reason to reach out to your friends, you have two: your happiness and well-being.

 You’ve likely heard the famous quote by Erma Bombeck, “Worrying is like a rocking chair: It gives you something to do, but never gets you anywhere.”
 So why do we fixate on things we can’t control?
 One of the central beliefs of Stoicism – a revered ancient Greek school of philosophy – is that if something concerns us, we should ask ourselves: Can I fix it?
 If the answer is “yes,” focus on searching for a solution.
 If the answer is “no,” then there’s no point in dwelling on it.